K - 12 Educational Leadership

 Most students have typically worked in education for at least three to five years and have established themselves in the profession.
 They enroll because they want to advance in their career and enrich their professional growth through a doctoral degree.

-Each of the tracks in the K-12 Educational Leadership doctoral program prepares one for a leadership position, quite often at the district level, in the specialized area.
-In addition, the School System Leadership track is taken in tandem with the Letter of Eligibility.one’s career goals.
+Each of the concentrations in the K-12 Educational Leadership doctoral program prepares one for a leadership position, quite often at the district level, in the specialized area.
+In addition, the School System Leadership concentration may be taken in tandem with the Letter of Eligibility.one’s career goals.